kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ 'await' cannot be used as an identifier here - start: 2121, end: 2126 ✖ 'yield' cannot be used as an identifier here - start: 2170, end: 2176 ✖ 'await' cannot be used as an identifier here - start: 2223, end: 2229 ✖ Identifier expected - start: 2314, end: 2315
+✖ 'await' cannot be used as an identifier here - start: 2121, end: 2126 ✖ 'yield' cannot be used as an identifier here - start: 2170, end: 2176 ✖ 'await' cannot be used as an identifier here - start: 2223, end: 2229 ✖ The left-hand side must be a variable or a property access. - start: 2274, end: 2276 ✖ Identifier expected - start: 2314, end: 2315
-✖ The left-hand side must be a variable or a property access. - start: 2315, end: 2317 ✖ Identifier expected - start: 2408, end: 2409
+✖ The left-hand side must be a variable or a property access. - start: 2315, end: 2317 ✖ The left-hand side must be a variable or a property access. - start: 2350, end: 2362 ✖ Identifier expected - start: 2408, end: 2409
 ✖ The left-hand side must be a variable or a property access. - start: 2399, end: 2411 ✖ 'yield' cannot be used as an identifier here - start: 2509, end: 2514